dmccreary/dmccreary/docs/recommendations.md

 #### Nora Smith

-* Business Operations Analyst- AI, ML, GPT, LLM in the healthcare industry space.
-A collaborator with white glove experience in business operations and project management.
+* Business Operations Analyst- AI, ML, GPT, LLM in the healthcare industry space
 * August 11, 2023
 * Nora worked with Dan on the same team